gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 ## Wrapping Up

-The format ran tight to schedule, and the roundtables let attendees pick a thread and follow it across several ecosystems in one afternoon.
-As someone who has attended every Packaging Summit since 2019, I felt this year was in an especially good mood.
+The format ran tight to schedule.
+The roundtables let attendees pick a thread and follow it across several ecosystems in one afternoon.
+As someone who has attended every Packaging Summit since 2019, this year felt like the best one yet.
 There was a lot of laughter, eager collaboration across project boundaries, and the audience keeps growing year over year.
-The community working together to make progress like this is the best part of the day, and with the [Packaging Council](https://peps.python.org/pep-0772/) coming online this fall the same pattern should accelerate.
+With the [Packaging Council](https://peps.python.org/pep-0772/) coming online this fall, that pattern should accelerate.

 If you are heavily involved in Python packaging, please consider running for a seat on the council this fall.
 If you have an opinion but not the bandwidth to run, the lighter lift is to